-Key methods and assumptions used in calculating the total OPEB liability in the latest actuarial valuation date of June 30, 2017, are presented below:
+Key methods and assumptions used in calculating the total OPEB liability in the latest actuarial valuation date of June 30, 2018, are presented below:

+Wage inflation 3.00%

-Wage inflation 3.00 percent Future salary increases, including inflation 3.50 percent to 18.20 percent Investment rate of return 7.50 percent net of investments expense, including inflation
+Future salary increases, including inflation 3.50% to 18.20%

+Investment rate of return 7.50% net of investments

+expense, including inflation

 Municipal bond index rate:

-Measurement date3.56 percentPrior measurement date2.92 percent including price inflation:
+Measurement date 3.62%

+Prior measurement date 3.56%

 Single equivalent interest rate, net of plan investment expense,

-Measurement date3.63 percentPrior measurement date2.98 percent
+including price inflation:

+Measurement date 3.70%

+Prior measurement date 3.63%

 Medical trend assumption:

-Medicare5.50 to 5.00 percentPre-Medicare7.50 to 5.00 percent
+Medicare 5.375 to 4.75%

+Pre-Medicare 7.25 to 4.75%

-Mortality rates were based on the RP-2014 Blue Collar Mortality Table with fully generational projection and Scale BB, 120 percent of male rates and 110 percent of female rates.
-RP-2000 Disabled Mortality Table with 90 percent for male rates and 100 percent for female rates set back five years.
+Mortality rates were based on the RP-2014 Blue Collar Mortality Table with fully generational projection and Scale BB, 120% of male rates and 110% of female rates.
+RP-2000 Disabled Mortality Table with 90% for male rates and 100% for female rates set back five years.

-The most recent experience study was completed for the five-year period ended June 30, 2015.
+The most recent experience study was completed for the five year period ended June 30, 2015.

 The long-term expected rate of return on plan assets is reviewed as part of the actuarial five-year experience study.
-The most recent study covers fiscal years 2010 through 2015 and was adopted by the Board on April 21, 2016.
+The most recent study covers fiscal years 2010 through 2015, and was adopted by the Board on April 21, 2016.
 Several factors are considered in evaluating the long-term rate of return assumption including long-term historical data, estimates inherent in current market data, and a log-normal distribution analysis in which best-estimate ranges of expected future real rates of return were developed by the investment consultant for each major asset class.
-These ranges were combined to produce the long-term expected rate of return, 7.50 percent, by weighting the expected future real rates of return by the target asset allocation percentage and then adding expected inflation.
+These ranges were combined to produce the long-term expected rate of return, 7.50%, by weighting the expected future real rates of return by the target asset allocation percentage and then adding expected inflation.
 The capital market assumptions developed by the investment consultant are intended for use over a 10-year horizon and may not be useful in setting the long-term rate of return for funding pension plans which covers a longer timeframe.
 The assumption is intended to be a long-term assumption and is not expected to change absent a significant change in the asset allocation, a change in the inflation assumption, or a fundamental change in the market that alters expected returns in future years.